nvaccess/nvda/readme.txt

 == Preparing the Source Tree ==
 Before you can run the NVDA source code, you must prepare the source tree.
-You do this by opening a command prompt, changing to the root of the NVDA source distribution/checkout and typing: scons source
+You do this by opening a command prompt, changing to the root of the NVDA source distribution and typing: scons source
 You should do this again whenever the version of comtypes changes or new language files are added.